anilabraham-IT/IntuneEDU/IntuneEDU/add-devices-windows.md

  To set up your devices with [Autopilot](https://docs.microsoft.com/windows/deployment/windows-autopilot/windows-autopilot-requirements), go to [Intune](https://devicemanagement.microsoft.com) > **Device enrollment** > **Windows enrollment** > **Devices**.

 ### Setting up devices with Set up School PCs app
 Add Windows devices to Intune through the Set up School PCs app.
-The app walks you through creating a configuration profile with settings and apps, saving it to a USB drive and using the USB to distribute the profile to multiple PCs during device setup.
+In the app, you'll create a configuration profile with settings and apps, save it to a USB drive, and distribute it to multiple PCs during device setup.

 For more information about the app, see the [What is Set up School PCs?](https://docs.microsoft.com/education/windows/use-set-up-school-pcs-app) article.

 ## Set up Windows devices
 Complete the following steps to add your Windows 10 devices to Intune for Education.
-During this manual setup, devices must have access to the Internet.
+During this manual setup, devices must have access to the internet.

 1. Power on the new Windows 10 device.
 2. On a new or reset device, the first setup screen reads, **Lets start with region.
 Is this right?** Select the region where your PCs are located.
 Then select **Yes**.